Georgetown Law Faculty and Alumni Tapped to Serve in Biden-Harris Administration

 Diana Lopez (L’81, MSFS’83) is Senior Advisor to the Administrator of the Federal Railroad Administration.
 The former General Counsel and Secretary for the Gateway Program Development Corporation, she has extensive public and private experience, including as a Senior Advisor to the Assistant Secretary of State for Economic, Energy & Business Affairs at the U.S. Department of State during the Obama-Biden administration.

-Kenneth Polite (L’00), a partner at Morgan, Lewis & Bockius LLP, has been nominated to serve as Assistant Attorney General for the Criminal Division at the Department of Justice.
+Kenneth Polite (L’00) was confirmed as Assistant Attorney General for the Criminal Division at the Department of Justice.
 During the Obama-Biden administration, he was the United States Attorney for the Eastern District of Louisiana.
-His previous public and private positions include serving as an Assistant United States Attorney for the Southern District of New York, working as Vice President and Chief Compliance Officer for Entergy Corporation and clerking for the Honorable Thomas L. Ambro of the United States Court of Appeals for the Third Circuit.
+His previous public and private positions include a partnership at Morgan, Lewis & Bockius LLP, serving as an Assistant United States Attorney for the Southern District of New York, working as Vice President and Chief Compliance Officer for Entergy Corporation and clerking for the Honorable Thomas L. Ambro of the United States Court of Appeals for the Third Circuit.

 Andrew Strelka (L’10) is serving as Senior Tax Counsel at The White House.
 His prior government service includes as a Trial Attorney in the U.S. Department of Justice Tax Division and as a Presidential Management Fellow in the Internal Revenue Service and U.S. Department of Justice.